 Topical products used to treat melasma

-There are both over-the-counter skin lotions as well as prescription creams that treat the hyperpigmentation caused by melasma.
-The following are some of of the ingredients available to fight melasma:
+There are both over-the-counter skin lotions and prescription creams that treat the hyperpigmentation caused by melasma.
+The following are some of the ingredients available to fight melasma:

-- Kojic acid is derived from fungi and its primary use is for skin lightening and also has some antimicrobial effects as well.
+- Kojic acid is derived from fungi and its primary use is for skin lightening, though also has some antimicrobial effects as well.
 Kojic acid is often compounded with other ingredients to fight hyperpigmentation and melasma.

-- Retinoids are Vitamin A derived products which work by increasing skin cell turnover and aid in treating acne as well as hyperpigmentation and melasma.
-There are different strengths of retinoids, and depending on your skin’s sensitivity it is best to start with the lowest dosage and increase gradually as your skin is able to tolerate it.
+- Retinoids and Retin-A are Vitamin A-derived products which work by increasing skin cell turnover and aid in treating acne as well as hyperpigmentation and melasma.
+Retinoids are popular to use for a variety of skin texture and discoloration issues, including melasma, sun spots, fine lines and wrinkles, and acne.
+There are different strengths of retinoids and, as the appropriate concentration depends on your skin’s sensitivity, it is best to start with the lowest dosage and increase gradually as your skin is able to tolerate it.

 - Azelaic acid is derived from grains and brightens pigmentation.
 It is useful for the treatment of rosacea, melasma, and other skin disorders.